lynk-design/lynk/docs/getting-started/themes.md

 A theme is nothing more than a stylesheet that uses the Lynk API to define design tokens and apply custom styles to components.
 To create a theme, you will need a decent understanding of CSS, including [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) and the [`::part` selector](https://developer.mozilla.org/en-US/docs/Web/CSS/::part).

-?> For component developers, built-in themes are also available as JavaScript modules that export [Lit CSSResult](https://lit.dev/docs/api/styles/#CSSResult) objects.
-You can find them in `dist/themes/*.styles.js`.
+<lynk-alert open>For component developers, built-in themes are also available as JavaScript modules that export [Lit CSSResult](https://lit.dev/docs/api/styles/#CSSResult) objects.
+You can find them in `dist/themes/*.styles.js`.</lynk-alert>

 ## Theme Basics